Hive-ly/living-hive/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+See [`CONTRIBUTING.md`](./CONTRIBUTING.md) for detailed guidelines on development workflow, testing, and pull request expectations.